openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

 | gala-gopher | DNF | 1.0.1 | all |
 | gala-spider | DNF | 1.0.1 | master |

-### 2.2.2 Dependencies among Default Components
+### 2.2.2 Dependencies Among Default Components

 ![Component Dependencies](figures/0BFA7C40-D404-4772-9C47-76EAD7D24E69.png)

 - The figure shows the dependencies among the components provided by default.
 To ensure that the services run properly, you need to install the dependencies in advance.
-- **elasticsearch** has been installed on the master node during the installation of aops framework.
+- Elasticsearch has been installed on the master node during the installation of A-Ops framework.
 If there is no need to create a cluster, you can simply use the component after modifying the configuration.
 No additional deployment is required.
-- Other components provided in the aops framework are not shown in the figure.
+- Other components provided in the A-Ops framework are not shown in the figure.

 ### 2.2.3 Default Task Configuration

-#### (1) zookeeper
+#### (1) Zookeeper

-**zookeeper** is responsible for cluster management and is the basis for **kafka**. **zookeeper** must be configured on each node in the cluster.
+Zookeeper is used for cluster management and is the basis for Kafka.
+Zookeeper must be configured on each node in the cluster.

 - Host configuration